erickndava/erickndava.github.io/_posts/_2019-07-04-a-datascience-doodle-2-the-data-spatial.md

 #### What's In A Place

 This exercise has a local context and it makes sense when dealing with the geo data to think about projections.
-I resorted to re-projecting the data to a local reference system, which is quite unique - South African CRS : HBK_NO_19. (*You can get more about this projection from [here]() and [here]()* ).

-Re-projected the suburbs data from the Geographic CRS to a Projected CRS and stored this in a geopackage.
+The most appropriate being South African CRS ZANGI:ZANGI:HBKNO19.
+I however postponed that for a later date and just went with EPSG 4326 instead. (* More on the HBKN019 can be gotten from [here](https://gist.github.com/gubuntu/6403425)* and [here](http://osgeo-org.1560.x6.nabble.com/QGIS-ZA-user-Coordinates-along-the-map-border-td5382650i20.html) ).

 #### #PostScript